kindelia/Kindelia/kindelia/genesis/README.md

 Typically a new network is created by bumping this value, eg creating the file `networks/0xCAFE0007.kdl`.
 Also `../default.toml` should be updated to match.

-The genesis file with the highest hex value is installed into the user's home directory when `kindelia init` is run.